Low-Voltage Piezoelectric Chips, 0.7 µm to 6.1 µm Travel

 Three-Dimensional Cross Section of Multilayer Piezo with Interdigitated Electrodes (Item # TA0505D024 Shown); Dashed Lines Indicate Cutaway

-These actuators are characterized by precision movement and produce free stroke (unloaded conditions) displacements from 0.7 µm to 3.6 µm.
+These actuators are characterized by precision movement and produce free stroke (unloaded conditions) displacements from 0.7 µm to 6.1 µm.
 The maximum displacement of these actuators is achieved when they are preloaded with the maximum displacement load, which is specified for each product.
 The actual value of the maximum displacement varies for each item and must be experimentally determined; however, the maximum displacement will always be larger than the free stroke displacement.
 Please see the Operation tab for additional information.

 Piezoelectric chips with custom dimensions, voltage ranges, and coatings are available.
 Additionally, we support high-volume orders.
 Please contact Tech Support for more information.

 Click to Enlarge